weeeelye/ProofOfExistenceDappNoUport/README.md

   - Default will be using my server at `http://ec2-18-136-124-79.ap-southeast-1.compute.amazonaws.com/api/getHash?q=`
   - If you do, you can skip straight to "Install the necessary packages"
   - Run: `cd react-backend && npm install`
-  - Run the server: `PORT=3001 node bin/www ` (Please take note of the generated link.
-You can change the port to whatever you like)
+  - Run the server: `PORT=3001 node bin/www `(You can change the port to whatever you like)
+  - Run localtunnel `lt --port 3001` (Please take note of the URL for next step)
   - Edit .env file and change the line "VERIFYIPFSAPI" to the url (Please update the URL hostname and protocol(https/http) only, the query string are fixed)
 - Install the necessary packages for the UI and migrate the contracts to your local blockchain
   - Install dependencies `npm install`